The Souls of Black Folk: "Of Mr. Booker T. Washington and Others"

+So far as Mr. Washington preaches Thrift, Patience, and Industrial Training for the masses, we must hold up his hands and strive with him, rejoicing in his honors and glorying in the strength of this Joshua called of God and of man to lead the headless host.
 But so far as Mr. Washington apologizes for injustice, North or South, does not rightly value the privilege and duty of voting, opposes the higher training and ambition of our brighter minds,—so far as he, the South, or the Nation, does this,—we must unceasingly and firmly oppose them.

 Note: By the time Du Bois published his book, most of the former Confederate states had completed disenfranchisement of blacks, led by Mississippi in 1890, by constitutional amendments and other laws raising barriers to voter registration, primarily through poll taxes, residency and recordkeeping requirements, subjective literacy tests and other devices.
 Virginia passed similar laws in 1908.
 By excluding blacks from political life, southern legislatures were able to pass Jim Crow laws and other discriminatory methods.

 "Of the Meaning of Progress"

 In the fourth chapter, "Of the Meaning of Progress", Du Bois explores his experiences first, when he was teaching in Tennessee.

+I was a Fisk student then, and all Fisk men thought that Tennessee—beyond the Veil—was theirs alone, and in vacation time they sallied forth in lusty bands to meet the county school-commissioners.

+Yet, he states, after meeting with the commissioner, "but even then fell the awful shadow of the Veil, for they ate first, then I—alone."

-Secondly he returned after 10 years and found the town where he had worked had suffered many unpleasant changes.
+I have called my tiny community a world, and so its isolation made it; and yet there was among us but a half-awakened common consciousness, sprung from common joy and grief, at burial, birth, or wedding; from a common hardship in poverty, poor land, and low wages; and, above all, from the sight of the Veil that hung between us and Opportunity.He returned after 10 years and found the town where he had worked had suffered many unpleasant changes.
 He says: "My log schoolhouse was gone.
 In its place stood Progress; and Progress, I understand, is necessarily ugly."

-I was a Fisk student then, and all Fisk men thought that Tennessee-beyond the Veil- was theirs alone, and in vacation time they sallied forth in lusty bands to meet the county school-commissioners.

-Yet, he states, after meeting with the commissioner, "but even then fell the awful shadow of the Veil, for they ate first, then I-alone."

-I have called my tiny community a world, and so its isolation made it; and yet there was among us but a half-awakened common consciousness, sprung from common joy and grief, at burial, birth, or wedding; from a common hardship in poverty, poor land, and low wages; and, above all, from the sight of the Veil that hung between us and Opportunity.

-"Of the Wings of Atlanta"
+"Of the Wings of Atalanta"

 The fifth chapter is a meditation on the necessity of widespread higher education in the South.

-Du Bois compares Atlanta, the City of a Hundred Hills, to Atalanta, and warns against the "greed of gold," or "interpreting the world in dollars."
-The "Black World beyond the Veil", should not succumb "Truth, Beauty, and Goodness," to the ideal of wealth attainment in public schools.
+Du Bois compares Atlanta, the City of a Hundred Hills, to the mythic Atalanta, and warns against the "greed of gold," or "interpreting the world in dollars."
+The "Black World beyond the Veil", should not sacrifice "Truth, Beauty, and Goodness" for the ideal of wealth attainment in public schools.